-For each fish species in this advisory, OEHHA compared the mean mercury and PCB concentrations detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that could be consumed (see Appendix I).
+For each fish species in this advisory, OEHHA compared the mean mercury and selenium concentrations detected in the fillet to the corresponding ATLs to establish the maximum number of servings per week that could be consumed (see Appendix I).
 A serving size is considered to be 8 ounces, prior to cooking, or about the size and thickness of a hand for fish fillets.
 Children should be given smaller servings.
-For smaller fish species, several individuals may be required to yield a serving.
+For smaller fish species, several individual fish may be required to yield a serving.

 The consumption advice for a fish species is initially based on the chemical with the lowest allowable number of servings per week.
 Because some chemicals, such as mercury and PCBs, are known to have similar adverse effects, additivity of toxicity is assumed in such cases and may be assessed using multiple chemical exposure methodology (US EPA, 1989 and 2000b).
-If two or more chemicals with similar adverse effects are present in fish tissue at levels above the corresponding ATL values for daily consumption, multiple chemical exposure methodology is employed.
-This may result in advising the sensitive population to consume fewer meals per week than would be the case for the presence of one chemical alone, in a similar concentration.
-The potential effect of multiple chemical exposures (mercury and PCBs) was assessed in Bluegill, Common Carp, and Largemouth Bass and did not affect advice for any species.
-Advice for all species in this advisory was based solely on mercury or PCB concentrations.
+If two or more chemicals with similar adverse effects are present in fish tissue, the multiple chemical exposure methodology is employed.
+This may result in advising fewer meals per week than would be the case for the presence of one chemical alone, in a similar concentration.
+For the Senator Wash Reservoir advisory, PCB concentrations for all species were below the corresponding ATL value for daily consumption.
+Thus, the potential effect of multiple chemical exposures was not evaluated.
+Advice for all species in this advisory was based solely on mercury and selenium concentrations, which are not known to have additive effects.

 OEHHA recommends that individuals strive to meet the US Dietary Guidelines seafood consumption recommendations, while also adhering to federal and OEHHA recommendations to limit the consumption of fish with higher contaminant levels.
 The advice discussed in the following section represents the maximum recommended number of servings per week for different fish species.
 People should eat no more than the recommended number of servings for each fish species or species group.

-OEHHA's consumption advice for a particular fish species can be extended to other closely related fish species8 known to accumulate similar levels of contaminants.
+OEHHA's consumption advice for a particular fish species can be extended to other closely related fish species9 known to accumulate similar levels of contaminants.